I LOVE this super easy way to make a DIY Wood Picture Frame, with 2 pieces of trim molding and a Miter Saw. Easy Steps and Video Guide.

 The last fame I built using those 2 tools was a simple DIY wood frame for canvases, using 1x2 dimensional lumber.
 I love that frame when you just want beautiful clean lines on a frame.

-BUT, today’s DIY picture frame is all about getting the beautiful detail that you see in store-bought frames and on pretty artwork.
+BUT, today’s DIY wood trim picture frame is all about getting the beautiful detail that you see in store-bought frames and on pretty artwork.

 AND, I was able to get that detail I wanted with just 2 pieces of trim molding.
 Yay!!!